 Target Acquired: Tips for Optimizing Your GI Bill

 Because private schools have tuition funding limits, you may more easily use up your GI Bill benefits in a private college or university before your education is complete.
-However, your public college or university tuition will be paid in full by your GI Bill.
+However, your public college or university tuition will be paid in full for 36 months by your GI Bill.
 Choosing the public option provides a wider latitude for attending public and state schools that might have otherwise been out of your price range.

 Pro Tip: Don’t Dawdle

 Since the GI Bill will cover up to 36 months of education in a public or state college, you have a chance to graduate college with limited student debt.
 You might be able to improve that chance with an accelerated program, or one that allows you to complete additional credits during summer and winter sessions.
 Do your best to finish in four years, or perhaps even slightly less.
 The less extra time you spend in school, the less debt you’ll carry with you.

 The GI Bill provides a stipend, paid directly to you, to cover the cost of books.
 Take advantage, but also, be selective.
 Your book stipend is fixed at $41.67 per credit with a cap of $1,000 every academic year.
 Depending on your courses, you could be expected to spend significantly more than that on books.